Cue tile (configuration)

 • Operator – Specifies a symbol that denotes a logical operation.

 • Value – Specifies the value of the field that will be used to filter records on the page.
-You specify constant value or use a method to retrieve data.
-Select the icon and configure the type of value and its settings (see the Creating a Grid page topic for information on how to configure filter settings).
+You can specify constant value or use a method to retrieve data.
+Select Add content and configure the type of value and its settings:

 • Disable current filter – Use this switch to temporarily disable the filter for this page.

-• To add a groups filters, select the icon, select Filters group, and the configure filter group settings:
+2. To add a filter group, select Add content, select Filters group, configure the filter group settings below, and then select Create:

-• Type – Specifies the type of the filter group:
+• Logic– Specifies the logic of the filter group:

-• AND – Use this type to find records in the data source that meet the criteria in both the current clause and the previous clause.
+• AND – Use this type to find records in the data source that meet the criteria in both the current and previous clause.

-• OR – Use this type to find records in the data source that meet the criteria in either the current clause or the previous clause.
+• OR – Use this type to find records in the data source that meet the criteria in either the current or previous clause.

 • Filters in group – Specifies filters that will belong to this filter group.
-The Type setting above will be applied to the whole group of filters.
-Select the icon to add a new filter to the group, and configure its settings in a similar way you configure settings for individual filters.
+The Logic setting above will be applied to the whole group of filters.
+Select Add content to add a new filter to the group, and configure its settings in a similar way you configure settings for individual filters.

 7. On the Tiles tab, add tiles that will display data.
 You can add several tiles to break down aggregated data into logical parts.
 For example, if your cue tiles show the number of sales documents from a table, you can add tiles for each type of sales document, such as Invoices, credit memos, etc.